 Individual counseling is at the heart of the services offered by the Counseling and Testing Center.
-Seven full time clinicians and two pre-doctoral student and four graduate students provide individual counseling during hour long weekly sessions.
+Six full time clinicians, two pre-doctoral students, and two graduate students provide individual counseling during hour long weekly sessions.
 Most students come in for under six sessions and return if their difficulties persist.
-There are some students who come in for longer treatment and some come in for a single session and are referred out for additional services.
+There are some students who come in for longer treatment while others come in for a single session and are referred out for additional services.

-While each clinician brings their own, unique approach to helping, the WKU Counseling and Testing Center has strong commitment to providing clinically appropriate, effective treatment in a caring, supportive and developmentally sensitive manner.
+While clinicians bring their own unique approaches to helping, the WKU Counseling and Testing Center has a strong commitment to providing clinically appropriate, effective treatment in a caring, supportive, and developmentally sensitive manner.

-Below, each of the seven full time clinicians has provided brief summaries of their clinical approach.
+Below, each of the six full time clinicians has provided brief summaries of their clinical approach.
 In some cases, they have recorded a downloadable MP3 file further explaining their approach to helping.

 Karl Laves, Licensed Counseling Psychologist